European shares slip as crisis in Ukraine deepens | Headlines

 European shares slip as crisis in Ukraine deepens

-European shares fell for a third straight session on Friday and was set to end the week lower, as the escalating Russia-Ukraine conflict kept investors cautious heading into the weekend.
+European shares fell for a third straight session on Friday and were set to end the week lower, as the escalating Russia-Ukraine conflict kept investors cautious heading into the weekend.

 Declines in financial and technology stocks countered gains in basic and defensive sectors, leaving the pan-European STOXX 600 index 0.2% lower.
 On the week, STOXX 600 was set close about 0.4% lower, as lofty energy prices from sanctions on Russia fanned inflation fears and stoked worries about slowing economic growth.